-Segment result represents the profit/(loss) generated by each segment without allocation of corporate income and central administration costs including directors' emoluments, impairment loss under ECL model recognised in respect of financial assets at amortised cost, share of result of an associate, finance costs and taxation.
+Segment result represents the profit (loss) generated by each segment without allocation of corporate income and central administration costs including directors' emoluments, unallocated reversal of impairment loss under ECL model recognised in respect of financial assets at amortised cost, share of result of an associate and unallocated finance costs.
 This is the measure reported to the chief operating decision maker for the purposes of resource allocation and assessment of segment performance.